Local geometry of random geodesics on negatively curved surfaces

-The geodesic flow on the unit tangent bundle $T^1S$ of a closed hyperbolic surface $S$ has a concrete representation as a suspension flow over a shift of finite type.
-In describing this representation, we shall follow (for the most part) the terminology and notation of \cite{bowen:book}, \cite{series:symbDynFlows}, and \cite{lalley:duke}.
-Let $\mathcal{A}$ be a finite alphabet and $\mathcal{F}$ a finite set of finite words on the alphabet $\mathcal{A}$, and define $\Sigma =\Sigma_{\mathcal{F}}$ to be the set of doubly infinite sequences $\omega = (\omega_{n})_{n\in \zz{Z}}$ such that no element of $\mathcal{F}$ occurs as a subword of $\omega$.
-The sequence space $\Sigma $ is given the metric $d (\omega,y)=\exp \{-n (\omega,y) \}$ where $n (\omega,y)$ is the minimum nonnegative integer $n$ such that $\omega_{j}\not =y_{j}$ for $j=\pm n$.
 The forward shift $\sigma :\Sigma \rightarrow \Sigma$ is known as a (two-sided) \emph{shift of finite type}.\footnote{Bowen \cite{bowen:book} requires that the elements of the set $\mathcal{F}$ all be of length 2.
 However, any shift of finite type can be ``recoded'' to give a shift of finite type obeying Bowen's convention, by replacing the original alphabet $\mathcal{A}$ by $\mathcal{A}^{m}$, where $m$ is the length of the longest word in $\mathcal{F}$, and then replacing each sequence $\omega $ by the sequence $\bar{\omega}$ whose entries are the successive length-$m$ subwords of $\omega$.
-In Series' \cite{series:symbDynFlows} symbolic dynamics for the geodesic flow, the alphabet $\mathcal{A}$ is the set of natural generators for the fundamental group $\pi_{1} (S)$ of the surface $S$, and the forbidden subwords $\mathcal{F}$ are gotten from the relators of $\pi_{1} (S)$.}
+In Series' \cite{series:symbDynFlows} symbolic dynamics for the geodesic flow on a closed hyperbolic surface, the alphabet $\mathcal{A}$ is the set of natural generators for the fundamental group $\pi_{1} (S)$ of the surface $S$, and the forbidden subwords $\mathcal{F}$ are gotten from the relators of $\pi_{1} (S)$.}